In this post, you will find out

 They already published a review article in 2000 called “The hallmarks of cancer” which highlighted 6 common characteristics of a cancer cell.
 It is basically a summary of decades of research that highlights and explains the main findings.

-In 2011 and based on “new” observations, they added another 4 hallmarks, one of which ischanged energy metabolism in a cancer cell.
+In 2011 and based on “new” observations, they added another 4 hallmarks, one of which is a changed energy metabolism in a cancer cell.
 Weinberg and Hanahan also mention the work of Otto Warburg.

-The “final straw” in my decision was the video below.
+The “final straw” in my decision was this video by Craig Thompson of Memorial Sloan Kettering Cancer Center in New York.
 From minute 27, it gets particularly interesting:

-If a such highly respected cancer researchers acknowledged that cancer can have its origin in metabolism, then I just HAD to give it a go.
+If such a highly respected cancer researcher acknowledged that cancer can have its origin in metabolism, then I just HAD to give it a go.
 There was nothing to lose.

 The other thing that convinced me to give it a go was that it was a COMPLETELY different way of eating than I had ever done before in my life.